mayhplumb/mayhplumb-website/blog/_posts/2019-06-04-tlacochahuaya-zapotec-tam.md

     </tbody>
 </table>

 I've seen some other patterns in Tlacochahuaya Zapotec verbs, but it would be too much to discuss here.
-Zapotec verb classes can be <i>very</i> complicated, but that makes them very exciting thing to study!
+Zapotec verb classes can be <i>very</i> complicated, but that makes them very exciting to study!

 Want to learn more?
 There's lots to know about verbs...
 <ul>